FAIRmat-NFDI/nyaml/docs/workflow.md

 ## nyaml Workflow
-For a given input file, the `nyaml` converter checks for the correct file type and call appropriate converter.
+The `nyaml` implements a specific workflow for converting between YAML and XML formats.
+The `nyaml` converter checks for the correct file type and calls the appropriate converter.
 For an XML file, the `nxdl2yaml` converter parses the `XML` file, by means of [lxml](https://lxml.de/) python library, into an `XML` tree object.
 Adhering to the NXDL rules, the converter writes the application definition or the base class object to a `yaml` file that matches the `nyaml` syntax.
 If the input file is a `yaml` file, the `yaml2nxdl` converter collects the comments in a `Comments` object and parses the `yaml` file into a python `dictionary` object.
 Later, the application definition or base classes will be converted into an `XML` file by combining the `Comments` and the python `dictionary` object.

 Like every scientific software, the `nyaml` tool also follows a specific workflow.